dodona-edu/judge-html/docs/pages/custom-checks.md

 # Writing custom Checks

 In case you want to do something that our library doesn't support, you can always create your own checks.
-This document will try to explain how to do so.
+This document will explain how to do so.

 ## Check structure

-A Check takes one argument, being the callable that gets executed when the Check is evaluated.
+A Check takes one argument, being the callable that gets executed when the check is evaluated.
 This callable may only take one argument as well, a `BeautifulSoup` instance of the student's submission, and returns a `bool`.

-It's suggested to wrap this Check inside a function that returns it, to allow extra arguments to be passed into it.
+It's suggested to wrap this check inside a function that returns it, to allow extra arguments to be passed into it.

 Below is the boilerplate to create your own Check: